atRobert/odin_project/README.md

 ## [YouTube Video Mirrror](https://atrobert.github.io/odin_project/youtube-mirror/index.html)

    * Work in progress.
 NOT Tested for mobile.
 Building better understanding of  Media elements in html.
+Will not function 100% due to no API key.

 ## [Books](https://atrobert.github.io/odin_project//books/library.html)